Padamkalra/PadamBookStore/PadamBookStore/README.txt

 at 8:27am in morning I installed the Nuget PAckages of the DApper and it actually started working ... haha :)

 by 8:52am i implmented the ISP interface in the SP_Call.cs file and updated the chnages to the github.

+at 9:47am I added a new interface in IReposiorty file named as UnitOfWork.cs